image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![](./images/roiAnalysis/extraData.jpg)

 These are custom fields added with additional information about an image.
 For instance, in this case you can get information about the microscope that was used, or the magnification level or the electrometric tension that was used while the image was taken.
-However, this data needs to be parsed, because it is difficult to decipher in its raw format.
+However, this data needs to be parsed, as it is difficult to decipher in its raw format.
 To do so you need to identify what is the key id of this text.
-In our case it is 34682, but it might not always be the case so check it beforehand.
+In our case it is `34682`, but it might not always be the case so check it beforehand.

 Next thing we need to do is to parse this text.